- Why does Hulga seduce Manley?

 The central conflict in this story is between Hulga, who believes herself to be vastly superior to everyone around her, and the Bible salesman, Pointer, whom Hulga and her mother at first take to be simple, naive “good country people.”
 Hulga wants to seduce Pointer to shatter his alleged innocence, both physical and ….

-What does Manley Pointer symbolize?
+What does Manley Pointer believe in?

 What does Manley continually Press joy to say?